digitalmemex/contact-editor/README.md

-# Digital MemeX Contact Editor Frontend
+# DIGITALMEMEX Contact Editor Frontend

 Currently, this frontend only lists people and institutions.